-Lansweeper allows you to scan specific files on your Windows computers, through custom file scanning.
-File scanning retrieves various properties (version, company, size, creation date, last accessed date and last modified date) of a specific file.
+Lansweeper allows you to scan specific files on your Windows computers.
+Custom file scanning retrieves various properties (version, company, size, creation date, last accessed date and last modified date) of a specific file.
 This is useful to detect software packages not listed in Add/Remove Programs for instance, i.e. software not detected by Lansweeper's built-in software scanning procedure.
 If you submit vRD.exe (Visionapp executable) for file scanning for instance, Lansweeper will scan the aforementioned properties of the file.

-To scan the properties of a specific file, do the following:
+To retrieve the properties of a specific file, do the following:

 - Browse to the following section of the web console: Scanning\Scanned Item Interval

 - Make sure that the Enable checkbox is ticked for the FILES item, indicating that file scanning is enabled.